KhioneusNevula/TemenDingir/README.md

             <h4>Mandates</h4>
 Mandates are actions that can be taken to increase a deity's favor.
 (Be wary that they can cancel out commandments, rendering a deity's favor ineffective) More difficult mandates are worth less mandate points but give more favor; a maximum of seven mandates can exist.
 <ul>
+  <li>Default mandate: Worship.
+By default, attending a worship gives you favor with a deity.
 <li>Kill nonbelievers (4 pt): Kill players and villagers who do not follow your religion
   <li>Convert nonbelievers (4 pt): Convert villagers to your religion
+    <li>Holy lands (4 pt): Increase the area of your deity's holy land.
     <li>Kill the undead (5 pt): Kill undead mobs
       <li>Kill the passive (6 pt): Kill all passive mobs.
         <li>Kill the neutral (3 pt): Kill mobs such as endermen and zombie pigmen who are neutral
           <li>Kill the higher beasts (1 pt): Kill evokers, elder guardians, wither, ender dragons, and other 'renewable' boss mobs
-            <li>Protect the helpless (1 pt): Become a Hero of the Village
+            <li>Protect the people (1 pt): Become a Hero of the Village
+              <li>Protect the helpless (5 pt): Kill a creature that is targetting a passive mob or villager and is not in a Raid
-              <li>Give generously (4 pt): You will have the option of trading with villagers where the villager can take your items for free (?)
+              <li>(?)
+Give generously (4 pt): You will have the option of trading with villagers where the villager can take your side of the trade for free; doing this increases favor (?)
                 <li>
   <li>
 </ul>
+            <h4>Enemies</h4>
+Enemies are the mobs that this deity's power wards against (i.e. they take damage on the deity's holy land and sacred magic does much more damage to them).
+A maximum of 5 points can be expended.
+Each enemy species is worth 1 points and can be all non-boss hostile or neutral mobs.
+"Nonbelievers" can be chosen as one group but are worth 2 points.
+            <h4>Relationship Trait</h4>
+This is a concept that only makes sense on a multiplayer server, and determines how the god gets along with other gods.
+WARLIKE causes the god to frequently incite holy war missions to kill unbelievers.
+INVASIVE causes the god to incite peaceful missions to convert unbelievers.
+PEACEFUL causes the god's missions to be able to be done without interaction with other gods.
+FRIENDLY causes the god to attempt to ally with other gods to create a (?)Syncretism(?).